Numynum/ToCDuplicator/README.md

 ## Version arguments

 By default, this script will attempt to create a file for each version (retail|bcc|classic).
-This can be explicitly disabled by passing `0` or `false`, as in the example above.
+This can be explicitly disabled by passing `0` or `false`, as in the example below.

 Leaving out these arguments is the same as passing `true`.

+    - name: Create BCC and Classic ToC files
+      uses: Numynum/ToCDuplicator@master
+      with:
+          retail: true
+          bcc: false
+          classic: true

 ## Files argument